Criminology Master of Arts Program

 Students admitted to the program will normally have completed one intermediate criminology theory course and two intermediate research methods courses (one quantitative and one qualitative) before admission to the Master of Arts program in preparation for undertaking graduate course work.

-Official transcripts and a short statement of interest that includes a description of previous employment and research or other relevant work is required.
+Official transcripts (indicating grade scale) and a short statement of interest that includes a description of previous employment and research or other relevant work is required.
 Three (3) letters of recommendation from those who are familiar with applicant's work are required.

 Application fees are set by the dean of graduate studies office, and are subject to change each year.
-The deadline for receipt of the online application and supporting documents, for entrance commencing in the Fall term is January 10.
 Applicants are informed of the outcome by mid-March.

-The next application period will open from November 1 and close January 10 for a Fall start.
+The next application period will open from November 1 and close February 1 for a September start.
+The deadline to submit supporting documentation is January 15 and the online application deadline is February 1.

 Applications have two components: completion of a two-step online process and submission of paper documents.